metabase/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.50.12

-- `:foreign-keys` driver feature was removed. `:metadata/keys-constraints` should be set to false in drivers that support do not support foreign keys relationships reporting during sync.
+- `:foreign-keys` driver feature was removed. `:metadata/keys-constraints` should be set to false in drivers that support do not support foreign key relationships reporting during sync.
 Implicit joins and column remaps are now dependent on `:left-join` instead.
 All join features are now enabled for `:sql` based drivers.
 Previously those were dependent on `:foreign-keys`.
 If your driver does support `:left-join` also remapping and implicit joins tests will run on it.